Mykelo/bundesliga-data-shootout/README.md

 ## Train a model

+2 architectures were tested as the classification model:

+- ResNet 3D,
+- ResNet + LSTM.

-The classification model was trained using the ResNet 3D architecture, and its code can be found in `src/models/models.py`.
-To simplify the training process on the prepared dataset, the model was wrapped with a Lightning Module.
-The training script can be found in `src/training_r3d.py`, and an example of its execution is shown below:
+Their code can be found in `src/models/models.py`.
+To simplify the training process on the prepared dataset, the models were wrapped with a Lightning Module.
+The training scripts can be found in `src/training/train_r3d.py`, and an example of their execution is shown below:

 ```sh
 python -m src.training.train_r3d.py --max-epochs=10 --video-size 140 250 --batch-size=8